 Prerequisites

-Before starting, ensure your system meets the following requirements:
+Before starting the installation, ensure your server meets the following requirements:

 Required Packages